aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/add-row/_index.md

 ﻿---
-title: "Add a Row To a Table"
+title: "Insert a row into a table in a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /tables/add-row/
-aliases: [/add-a-row-to-a-table/]
-description: "Add a row to a table in a Word document"
+description: "Insert a row into a table in a Word document"
 weight: 10
 ---

-Inserts a new row to the table.
+Inserts a new row into a table in a Word document.

-## Add row to table in Word document REST API
+## Insert a row into a table in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|